shove/shove/README.markdown

 ### <a name="shove_events" ></a>Bind handlers to shove app networks

-Allow your client-side app to respond to network connection events with the following types:
+Allow your client-side app to respond to network events with the following types:

 + authorize
 + authorize_denied